 Computer Science emphasizes the study of algorithms, programming methodology, software systems, computational theories and algorithms, computer organization, networking, computer graphics, cyber-security, machine learning, artificial intelligence, high performance computing, and database.
 In the two-semester capstone design courses, students complete design projects that serve as a culminating academic experience.
 Internships with companies for real-world experience and undergraduate research opportunities with faculty are abundant and encouraged.
 The BS CS degree is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
 Students who complete the BS in Computer Science can work for government agencies, academic institutions, or private industry creating and applying new technologies to solve complex problems, or attend graduate schools.

 The Bachelor of Science with a major in Computer Science emphasizes the study of software systems, computational theories and algorithms, computer organization, networking, and programming methodology.
 Students who complete the BS in Computer Science can work for government agencies, academic institutions, or private industry creating and applying new technologies to solve complex problems.

 The BS degree requires the completion of the three-semester calculus sequence plus discrete math and statistics.
 A student who selects an appropriate additional math course as a technical elective and has at least 9 credits in math with appropriate grades at MU can earn a math minor.

 The BS degree requires the completion of 126 credits.
 To graduate, a student must earn a 2.0 GPA or better in all CMP SC/IT courses.

-The Engineering Career Services Office, W1025 Lafferre Hall, can assist students in searching for employment opportunities upon graduation and for internship/co-op positions.
+The Engineering Leadership, Engagement & Career Development Academy, W1025 Lafferre Hall, can assist students in searching for employment opportunities upon graduation and for internship/co-op positions.

 In addition to the major core requirements, students must complete all University graduation requirements including University general education, as well as all degree and college or school requirements.